PeppoDev/icon-matcher/README.md

 ## How does it work?

 This fixes your applications on demand whenever a new window is created without the right desktop entry associated to it.
 It uses extension privileges for searching apps, windows and their information.
 It tries to match by a desktop entry that the algorithm thinks is the "100% right one" and fixes the desktop file (kinda).
 What happens if it did not find the "100% right one"?
-Well, sometimes we don't need to be exactly right — close enough is okay.
+Well, sometimes we don't need to be exactly right, close enough is okay.
 In other words, the algorithm will try to heuristically resolve your desktop entry by scoring all available ones based on some window metadata (title, wmclass and appid if available) and if something scores close enough, we match to it.

 ### Did it mess with your desktop entries?